Link Prediction with Untrained Message Passing Layers: Message Passing Architectures

 Although the condition of orthonormality might seem quite restrictive at first glance it applies in many practical settings, though in some cases only approximately.
-Moreover, orthogonality only needs to be satisfied in the common $l$-neighbourhood of the nodes.
-One hot encodings are just one example of orthonormal features used in practice.
-Orthonormality also applies in the case of high dimensional random feature vectors as for sufficiently large dimensions any set of $k$ independent random vectors is almost orthogonal \cite{eaton2007random}.
+Moreover, for the above result to hold orthogonality only needs to be satisfied in the common $l$-neighbourhood of the nodes.
+One example of orthonormal features that are widely used in practice are one hot encodings and orthonormality also applies in the case of high dimensional random feature vectors since for sufficiently large dimensions any set of $k$ independent random vectors is quasi orthogonal \citep{eaton2007random}.
 Similar results also hold for random high dimensional binary features that are sparsely populated for which the expected value of the inner product of two vectors scales as $O(1/k)$ for dimension $k$.

 High dimensional features of empirical data sets also show similar characteristics to their random counterparts.
-For instance, empirical feature vectors of randomly selected node pairs tend to be approximately orthogonal, notwithstanding the fact that features of connected node pairs can be highly correlated \cite{nt2019revisiting}, as can be verified experimentally (see Sec.\ref{section: feature dot products}).
+For instance, empirical feature vectors of randomly selected node pairs tend to be approximately orthogonal, notwithstanding the fact that features of connected node pairs can be highly correlated \citep{nt2019revisiting}, as can be verified experimentally (see Sec.\ref{section: feature dot products}).

 As mentioned before in the case of simplified GNN architectures, the final trained linear layer can be interpreted as a modified positive semi-definite inner product and the orthogonality results for high dimensional random features also apply to such more general inner products.
-However, note that normality is no longer guaranteed i.e. $< \Theta h_v, \Theta h_u> \sim \delta_{u,v} |h_u|^2_{\Theta}$.
+However, note that normality is no longer guaranteed i.e. $\langle \Theta h_v, \Theta h_u\rangle \sim \delta_{u,v} |h_u|^2_{\Theta}$.

+We would like to note that the assumption of orthogonality is a mathematical assumption we use to establish the connection between UTMP layers and path based measures.
+However, this does not imply that UTMP require orthogonal features to perform well at LP tasks.
+On the contrary deviations from orthogonality can enhance the LP performance of UTMP for instance when connected nodes tend to have more similar features which holds for many LP benchmarks.
+We find that the inner products of feature vectors of randomly selected node pairs are in general close to zero.
+Note that, the feature vectors of all datasets are non-negative as they represent word occurrences.
+As expected, for connected nodes the inner products of feature vectors tend to be higher reflecting the increased feature similarity.

+When initial features deviate from exact orthogonality, we can write their Gram matrix as $\mathbf{H}^{(0)}\mathbf{H}^{(0)\top}=\mathbf{I}+\Delta$, where $\Delta$ captures correlations in the initial features.
+In this case, the UTMP similarity decomposes as